I’m sharing my step by step tutorial on how I painted this DIY Blue Heron painting! (and with an $8 thrifty find too!)

 Want to see more Trash to Treasure inspiration??
 Check out our past ones, here.

-Don’t forget to check back in on Thursday for my birthday giveaway!
+Don’t forget to check back next week for this!